-- PET plus CT, a combination of PET and CT, may increase the detection rate of small cancers, common in people who have paraneoplastic neurological disorders.
+- PET plus CT, a combination of PET and CT, may help find small cancers.
+Small cancers are common in people who have paraneoplastic neurological disorders.

-Treatment of neurological paraneoplastic syndromes involves treating the cancer and, in some cases, suppressing the immune response that's causing your signs and symptoms.
-Your treatment will depend on the specific type of paraneoplastic syndrome you have, but it may include the following options.
+Treatment of paraneoplastic syndromes of the nervous system involves treating the cancer.
+Sometimes treatment also involves suppressing the immune response that's causing your symptoms.
+Your treatment depends on the type of paraneoplastic syndrome you have.
+It may include the following options.

-In addition to drugs, such as chemotherapy, to combat your cancer, your doctor may prescribe one or more of the following drugs to stop your immune system from attacking your nervous system:
+In addition to cancer treatments, such as chemotherapy, your healthcare professional may prescribe one or more medicines.
+These medicines can help stop your immune system from damaging your nervous system:

 - Corticosteroids, such as prednisone, inhibit inflammation.
-Serious long-term side effects.
+These medicines can have serious long-term side effects.
 Corticosteroids may lead to type 2 diabetes, high blood pressure, high cholesterol and weakened bones, known as osteoporosis.
 The medicine also can cause other conditions.

-Depending on the type of neurological syndrome and symptoms, other medications may include:
+Depending on the type of paraneoplastic syndrome and symptoms, other medicines may include:

-- Anti-seizure medications, which may help control seizures associated with syndromes that cause electrical instability in the brain.
+- Anti-seizure medicines, which may help control seizures associated with syndromes that cause electrical instability in the brain.